jayala1/WhisperServer2/README.md

 run the pip install -r requirements.txt This will install all the required packages for the virtual env to run

 after that, run python init_db.py to initialize the db and create it.
+This will also download the models for whisper and summarization.

 Then run python run.py This might take a while to start up fully to get all the models loaded or downloaded